Next at the Kennedy Center

 Next at the Kennedy Center is a new PBS television series which produces episodes that present and contextualize performances at The Kennedy Center.
 These episodes spotlight "cultural leaders from the worlds of hip hop, jazz, folk, comedy, modern dance and more."
 It is produced by the Kennedy Center.
 The show debuted on PBS on October 14, 2022, with the episode "Let My Children Hear Mingus".

-Groups or organizations featured or retrospectively featured include: Charles Mingus, Joni Mitchell, The Roots.
+Groups or organizations featured or retrospectively featured include: Charles Mingus, Joni Mitchell, The Roots, Jason Moran and Christian McBride.
 Five episodes have been produced in the first season.

+The series is planned for fifteen episodes over three years.

+Critical reception

+Current.org "News for People in Public Media" noted that the series: "aims to show the country what a broad spectrum of arts cross its stages."
+It then went on to summarize the goals of the series.

+The Wall Street Journal started their review of the second episode by noting that the episode "offers a tribute to Ms. Mitchell as well as a bit of misdirection."